Abhinand-p/Project_Medical-INLPT-WS2023/server/backend/README.md

-# Getting Started with FastAPI and Uvicorn
+# Getting Started with FastAPI and Uvicorn (no docker)

 This project was done with [FastApi](https://fastapi.tiangolo.com/tutorial/) and [Uvicorn](https://www.uvicorn.org/).